See the new State of Employee Engagement research report

 Share

-According to a Workforce poll, approximately 60% of companies do not have a long-term strategy for their internal communications.
-Reviewing and updating a business’s communications strategy will define the direction and emphasis for idea creation and sharing that will drive the future of the business.
+Workplace communication shapes how employees share ideas, how businesses communicate strategies and goals, and how organizations respond to change.
+Approximately 60% of companies do not have a long-term strategy for their internal communications.
+Reviewing and updating a business’s communications strategy defines the direction and emphasis for idea creation and sharing that drives business results.

 Tracking internal communications metrics is a challenge for most communicators